clickonrefresh/antimicro-blender/README.md

 Linux users please use [AntimcroX](https://github.com/AntiMicroX/antimicroX)

-Windows users, the build is not working, for more [info](https://github.com/AntiMicro/antimicro#windows-users)
+Windows users, the build for AntimicroX is not working, for more [info](https://github.com/AntiMicro/antimicro#windows-users) but you can still use the old version